MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-3013-database-engine-error.md

 ## Explanation

 This error is a generic error that occurs when a backup or restore operation is interrupted unexpectedly.
 You see 3013 raised together with other error messages that provide more specific insight into the cause of the backup failure.
-Examples would include read or writes failure from/to the backup media, registry read/write operations, or other unexpected Win32 API call failures.
+Examples would include read or writes failure from/to the backup media or other unexpected Win32 API call failures.

+## Cause

+There could be many various causes for an abnormal termination of a backup or a restore in SQL Server.
+But a common group of problems is associated with storage device or I/O issues.
+Another cause can be a SQL Server bug that's leading to the problem.

 ## User action